-Congratulations on making your mind to take the leap into freelance writing!
+So you want to take the leap into freelance writing?

-Right now, let’s start with looking at a few ways to find writing jobs online for beginners (who have no experience).
+Right now, let’s look at a few ways to find writing jobs online for beginners without any experience…

 Table of Contents